 Post-Traumatic Stress Disorder (PTSD) Claims

-Deciding to make a claim for compensation can be difficult and emotional.
-If the military fail to give you the protection and support you need during or following a tour of active duty, you may be entitled to make a claim.
+Dealing with the effects of post-traumatic stress disorder (PTSD) can be extremely difficult and emotional.
+If the military fail to give you the protection and support you need during or following a tour of active duty, you may be entitled to make a claim for post-traumatic stress disorder compensation.
 Jason Brady has seen claims for snatch land rover compensation and post-traumatic stress disorder rapidly rise over the last few months.

-Jason Brady, partner and an expert in this field advises clients on a wide range of military injury compensation claims including cases relating to:
+Jason Brady, partner and an expert in the field of PTSD claims, advises clients on a wide range of military injury compensation claims including cases relating to:

 - Psychological illness (PTSD)